Blep-JurassicJelly/Currency-Converter/README.md

 Thank you for reading this message from some unknown twat on the internet -Blep

-The external libary used was currency converter [pip install --user currencyconverter]
+The external library used was currency converter [pip install --user currencyconverter]